'Kid is world class' - Bayern star Alphonso Davies nets stunning solo goal for Canada

 Bigger picture

-Canada went down 1-0 after just five minutes to the side closest to them in the race for third in the CONCACAF table - the region's final World Cup play-off qualifying spot.
+Canada fell behind 1-0 after just five minutes to the side closest to them in the race for third in the CONCACAF table - the region's final World Cup play-off qualifying spot.

 With consecutive draws entering the game, that early goal concession could have been taken as an ominous sign.

-However, they pulled out a victory with the help of Davies and are now on 10 points in the qualifying cycle, two clear of Panama for third.
+However, Canada pulled out a victory with the help of Davies and are now on 10 points, two clear of Panama for third.